VeronikaRuliskova/help/docs/http-low-level-api-delivery-confirmations-and-incoming-sms.md

 ---

 ## Delivery confirmations and incoming SMS (answers)
 To receive dlr reports, please contact us with your DELIVERY_URL address of your script or DELIVERY_EMAIL address.
 Delivery reports are sent to DELIVERY_URL via HTTP method GET.
 Check the [table of parameters](#delivery-confirmation-parameters) for this command.
-See also “AppID” in the table [Send Bulk SMS with Same Text: Parameters.](http-low-level-api-send-bulk-sms-same-text.md#send-bulk-sms-with-same-text-parameters)
+See also “AppID” in the [tableof parameters for bulk SMS with same text.](http-low-level-api-send-bulk-sms-same-text.md#send-bulk-sms-with-same-text-parameters)

 ## Request URL address
 The URL used to send the HTTP requests: https://api.bulkgate.com/http/